wlsf82/i-HOPe-im-IN/README.md

 Run `npm run test:api` to run the API tests

+Run `npm run test:ui` to run the UI tests in headless mode

+> Note: When running in headless mode, Cypress automatically saves videos of the executions at `cypress/videos/`, and if tests fail, Cypress automatically saves screenshots of the failures at `cypress/screenshots/`.

 ### Interactive mode

 Run `npm run cy:open` to open the Cypress Test Runner to run tests in interactive.